 So, there's no pressure there, then…

 In this article, we'll look at formulating the perfect conference proposal.
 Above all, we'll focus on making an impact.
-Writing a proposal isn't just about listing what you know.
+Writing a business proposal isn't just about listing what you know.
 It's also about explaining how your work will make a difference, break new ground, or introduce new ideas to conference attendees.

 We've put together all the essential steps and even included a conference proposal template to remove the confusion from this process, help you find your unique angle, and make your proposal jump out of the pile.